 But then the flowers come in late spring and they are just… massive, colorful, amazing!
 They have many petals, like daisies, usually magenta, but often yellow, orange or sometimes white . each flower can be up to 6 inches wide (15 cm).

-It’s a big and fast growing plant.
+Hottentot fig ice plant is a big and fast growing ground-creeping plant with succulent leaves.
 So, it is ideal for large spaces.
 It grows well in the sand too.
 In fact in South Africa or the Mediterranean where it grows spontaneous, it often covers whole cliffs, or large beaches by the sea… And it’s a spectacle!

 Succulents: Excellent and Amazing Ground Cover Plants!